 Step 1: Professional Realtor analysis:

-Have a professional Realtor provide you an analysis of your current home based on market conditions, time of year, inventory, etc. You will want to look at your net profit (so sale price fewer fees you will need to pay in closing) based on a best-case scenario AND worst-case scenario to get a range of figures to work within.
+- First, we will provide you an analysis of your current home based on market conditions, time of year, inventory, etc. You will want to look at your net profit (so sale price less fees you will need to pay in closing) based on a best case scenario AND worst case scenario to get a range of figures to work within.

-Step 2: Consult with a mortgage lender to determine purchasing power
+Step 2: Consult with a mortgage broker to determine purchasing power

-It is critical to building a relationship with a mortgage lender who can help you determine what is the best approach to take to make the buy/sell process as seamless and economical as possible.
+- It is critical to build a relationship with a mortgage broker who can help you determine what is the best approach to take to making the buy/sell process as seamless and economical as possible.
 There are a few different ways to approach the financial aspect of buying/selling:

-Request an extended closing: If you live in a hot market where properties are moving quickly, you can request an extended closing to give you time to list and sell your current home and use the proceeds of that sale to fund the new home purchase.
+- Request an extended closing: If you live in a hot market where properties are moving quickly you can request a long escrow to give you time to list and sell your current home and use the proceeds of that sale to fund the new home purchase.

-Purchase with a bridge loan: A bridge loan is a short-term loan offered by a bank to cover your down payment, just until your sale closes.
+- Purchase with a bridge loan: A bridge loan is a short-term loan offered by a bank to cover your down payment, just until your sales close.
 Make sure to talk to your banker about this option early in the process, because not all banks offer this product and it can be hard to qualify.

 Step 3: Identify which areas you would like to focus your efforts on

-Once we have identified which specific areas you are interested in buying your next home, then it’s your Realtor’s (our) job to go the extra mile and see if we can find a home NOT on the market in that neighborhood.
+- Once we have identified which specific areas you are interested in buying your next home, then it’s our job to go the extra mile and see if we can find a home NOT on the market in that neighborhood.
 If we can find one, these tend to be the easiest way to make the transition happen because we are able to coordinate the timelines to fit everyone’s schedules.

-Step 6: Once you find a home you would like to make an offer on, we will work to craft an offer that the seller would be willing to accept with contingencies
+Step 5: Once you find a home you would like to make an offer on, we will work to craft an offer that the seller would be willing to accept with contingencies.

-In a competitive market, your buyer’s agent has to go that extra mile and speak to the listing agent about the plans of the sellers and see if there is a way to put the deal together that’s advantageous for all.
+- In a competitive market, we will speak to the listing Agent about the plans of the sellers and see if there is a way to put the deal together that’s advantageous for all.